vault713/wallet713/docs/usage.md

 wallet713> $ listen keybase
 ```

-You are now ready to receive grins to your keybase @username, by having senders send to `keybase://username`.
+You are now ready to receive epics to your keybase @username, by having senders send to `keybase://username`.
 If you are currently offline, the wallet will process your transactions the next time you run a listener.

-To send 10 grins to Igno on keybase:
+To send 10 epics to Igno on keybase:
 ```
 wallet713> $ send 10 --to keybase://ignotus
 ```